databricks/koalas/docs/source/user_guide/best_practices.rst

    ...

 All Spark features such as history server, web UI and deployment modes can be used as are with Koalas.
-If you are interested in performance turning, please see also `Tuning Spark <https://spark.apache.org/docs/latest/tuning.html>`_.
+If you are interested in performance tuning, please see also `Tuning Spark <https://spark.apache.org/docs/latest/tuning.html>`_.

 Check execution plans
 ---------------------

-Expensive operations can be predicted by leveraging PySpark API `to_spark().explain()` before the actual computation since Koalas is based on lazy execution.
+Expensive operations can be predicted by leveraging PySpark API `DataFrame.explain()` before the actual computation since Koalas is based on lazy execution.
 For example, see below.

 .. code-block:: python